Believing in accessibility for all

 • Homes (Fitness for Human Habitation) Act 201

-• Housing Act 2004 – Housing Health & Safety Ratings System
+• Housing Act 2004 – Housing Health & Safety Rating System

 • Lifting Operations and Lifting Equipment regulations 1998